Riya7652/Riya7652/README.md

 <p>hii hello</p>
 <p>Computer vision is a field of artificial intelligence (AI) <br>
 that enables computers to understand and interpret visual data.
-<br>It uses machine learning and neural networks to replicate human vision. </p>
+<br>It uses machine learning and neural networks to replicate human vision.
+<br>The full form of computer is "Common Operating Machine Purposely Used for Technological and Educational Research".
+<br> The term "computer" is not officially an acronym, but it's commonly interpreted as this. </p>